Skip to main content

 Common side effects of Cymbalta vs. Lexapro

 The following list is not intended to be a complete list of adverse events.
-Please consult a pharmacist, doctor, or another medical professional for a complete list of possible side effects.
+Please consult a pharmacist, healthcare provider, or another medical professional for a complete list of possible side effects.

 Cymbalta Lexapro